NGC 7101 - Elliptical Galaxy in Pegasus

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 7101.

 Apparent size of NGC 7101The following table reports NGC 7101 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 7101 is a visual representation of it.

 The image below is a photograph of NGC 7101 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7101 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7101 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7101 - Elliptical Galaxy in Pegasus is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7101 - Elliptical Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.